Since App Academy was founded in 2012, we’ve committed to a mission of increasing access to software engineering careers.

 How does an ISA work for App Academy tuition?

-After you’ve completed your course and graduated, you’ll begin the job search process and (hopefully!) land your dream job as a Software Engineer.
+After you’ve successfully graduated from the program, you’ll begin the job search process guided by our coaching team and (hopefully!) land your dream job as a Software Engineer.

 So long as you are making an annual salary of at least $50,000, you’ll pay back tuition in monthly installments equal to 15% of your monthly income.
 You’ll continue making these payments for 36 months or until you’ve reached the ISA maximum of $31,000 — whichever comes first.

-This is the preferred model for most of our students.
-In 2020, over ¾ of graduates chose the income share agreement option.
+This is the preferred model for most of our students and in an effort to increase access to our ISA, there are no income or credit score requirements for eligibility.
+In 2020, over 75% of graduates chose the income share agreement option.

 For alumni Mark Mullan, it was important to align his own success with that of his bootcamp.
 This is why he wound up at App Academy:

 “For me, the ISA was the biggest differentiator when I selected a bootcamp.
 It allowed me to de-risk my career switch, and gave me full confidence that the curriculum would be filled with in demand skills.
 It also made me feel like App Academy’s financial interests were 100% aligned with my own, and the more that I succeeded, the more they would as well.”